TheThingsNetwork/docs/_content/gateways/registration.md

 ![Registration Error](registration-error.png)

 This means someone else already registered this Gateway ID or EUI.
-If you registered to use TTN Packet Forwarder, simply think of a new ID.
 If you registered to use the UDP Packet Forwarder, check the manual of your gateway to see if you can configure it with a [different (random) EUI](https://www.randomlists.com/string?length=16).

-### How can I switch from the UDP Packet Forwarder to TTN Packet Forwarder?

-You just need to install [TTN Packet Forwarder](https://github.com/TheThingsNetwork/packet_forwarder/tree/master) on your gateway and configure it with the gateway ID and Key as listed on the console.